How coronavirus is turning the spotlight on sustainable investing

 - Social unrest puts political stability and economic systems at risk.
 Social unrest has already reached unprecedented levels across the world.
 Pressures that have been building over the last decade are spilling into breaking points in developed economies as well as emerging.
 Policymakers can either respond by taking steps to rebalance the economic playing field that has created uneven economic gains, or have changed forced upon them.

 Any of these trends alone will have a major impact on economies and industries.
 Together they represent a cocktail that could reshape stock markets and redefine the investment industry.
 Understanding those trends and aligning investments to them will be vital.
-We believe that sustainable investment is becoming a requirement, not a choice.
+Sustainable investment is becoming a requirement, not a choice.

 SustainEx: our innovative investment tool